rgwood/ReiTunes/README.md

 Open **Tags** in the sidebar to browse tags, or right-click a song and choose **Edit tags…** to add or remove them.
 Clicking a tag searches the library; you can also type `tag:house` in search.
 Manual edits and saved suggestions work without an AI provider.
 Automatic suggestions require `OPENROUTER_API_KEY` at build time or runtime, and use song metadata rather than listening to the audio.

+Import name/artist detection also uses OpenRouter, with `openai/gpt-6-luna`.
+If metadata detection is unavailable, imports keep the known Discover title or a cleaned filename.
+The downloader still completes the import.

-The production publish command requires the tagging key to avoid silently disabling suggestions.
+The production publish command requires the OpenRouter key for import metadata and automatic tag suggestions.
 It accepts `OPENROUTER_API_KEY`, a file named by `OPENROUTER_API_KEY_FILE`, or `openrouterkey.txt` in the repository root.
+A direct OpenAI API key is not needed.

 ## Architecture